Ever since the dawn of our species, we’ve told stories.

 Perhaps there’s a retrospective exercise tucked away in there somewhere …Stories of all kinds give us the power to move, to inspire, to guide...
 Click To Tweet

-Many models that involve storytelling have emerged to help agile teams continuously improve towards ever-increasing levels of brilliance.
+Many models that involve storytelling have emerged to help teams and organizations continuously improve towards ever-increasing levels of brilliance.
 A few examples are:

 Play allows us to describe something, to create something, to challenge and test our assumptions and to explore possibilities; and we’re able to do it all without running the risk of those real-life consequences of failure and escaped defects.